FFMS/ffms2/doc/ffms2-api.md

 int FFMS_GetNumTracksI(FFMS_Indexer *Indexer);
 ```
 Returns the total number of tracks in the media file represented by the given `FFMS_Indexer`.
-In other words, does the same thing as `FFMS_GetNumTracks` but does not require indexing the entire file first.
+In other words, does the same thing as [FFMS_GetNumTracks][GetNumTracks] but does not require indexing the entire file first.

 ### FFMS_GetTrackType - gets the track type of a given track
 [GetTrackType]: #ffms_gettracktype---gets-the-track-type-of-a-given-track
 ```c++
 int FFMS_GetTrackType(FFMS_Track *T);
 ```
-Returns an integer representing the `FFMS_TrackType` (see the Constants and Preprocessor Definitions section) of the track represented by the given `FFMS_Track` object.
+Returns an integer representing the [FFMS_TrackType][TrackType] of the track represented by the given `FFMS_Track` object.

 ### FFMS_GetTrackTypeI - gets the track type of a given track
 [GetTrackTypeI]: #ffms_gettracktypei---gets-the-track-type-of-a-given-track
 ```c++
 int FFMS_GetTrackTypeI(FFMS_Indexer *Indexer, int Track);
 ```
-Returns an integer representing the `FFMS_TrackType` (see the Constants and Preprocessor Definitions section) of the track number `Track` in the media file represented by the given `FFMS_Indexer`.
+Returns an integer representing the [FFMS_TrackType][TrackType] of the track number `Track` in the media file represented by the given `FFMS_Indexer`.
-In other words, does the same thing as `FFMS_GetTrackType`, but does not require having indexed the file first.
+In other words, does the same thing as [FFMS_GetTrackType][GetTrackType], but does not require having indexed the file first.
-If you have indexed the file, use `FFMS_GetTrackType` instead since the `FFMS_Indexer` object is destructed when the index is created.
+If you have indexed the file, use [FFMS_GetTrackType][GetTrackType] instead since the `FFMS_Indexer` object is destructed when the index is created.
 Note that specifying an invalid track number may lead to undefined behavior.

 ### FFMS_GetCodecNameI - gets the name of the codec used for a given track